tasmiyam72/Automated-Identity-and-Access-Management-Scripts/README.md

 Processes keys and removes outdated ones as needed.

 ## Why Use These Scripts?

-✅ **Automated & Efficient: Reduces manual effort by handling bulk operations.
+✅ **Automated & Efficient**: Reduces manual effort by handling bulk operations.
-✅ **Secure & Compliant: Uses APIs to ensure safe and authenticated execution.
+✅ **Secure & Compliant**: Uses APIs to ensure safe and authenticated execution.
-✅ **Scalable: Designed for enterprise-level identity and access management.
+✅ **Scalable**: Designed for enterprise-level identity and access management.
-✅ **Time-Saving: Eliminates repetitive tasks, freeing up IT resources.
+✅ **Time-Saving**: Eliminates repetitive tasks, freeing up IT resources.

 # 🚀 Getting Started